 Dana Hughes and Bryan Craven (Malvern Town Football Club)

-Dana and Bryan are employed by and based at Malvern Town Football Club and will focus on supporting the local community of Pickersleigh and surrounds.
+Dana and Bryan are employed by and based at Malvern Town Football Club and support the local community of Pickersleigh and surrounds.
 They are keen to hear any ideas you have to help the community of Pickersleigh.
 Please get in touch.

 Connected Communities Strategy